 By only automating your social posts, you are tipping out of balance on your social media unicycle.
 To maintain balance, invest some time in engaging with your audience.

 In short, here’s the two-point formula to hit the bull’s eye when it comes to maintaining your brand voice:

-- Automate your posts
+- Automate your posts for content marketing

 - Spend time engaging on social media

 To elaborate, scheduling saves a lot of time but it does not mean that you set and forget.
 Instead, take out the time to engage.